EssErrePuntoKa/web/SUPPORT.md

 **Q: How is this different from other productivity apps?**

 A: Most productivity apps use gamification, notifications, and engagement tricks to keep you using them.
-Grit Your Dreams does the opposite.
+Grit Ur Dreams does the opposite.
 We offer:
 - No notifications or badges
 - No analytics surveillance
 - No cloud dependency